Video Game Addiction is an Official Mental Health Diagnosis but Treatment is Hard to Find

 Because gaming disorder is still a new diagnosis, facilities like Blank Children’s Hospital are still working out treatment plans for the disorder.

-"But when an official diagnosis is made its more likely that we will see insurance companies starting to cover the cost of treatment," Dr. Amy Shriver, a Pediatrician at Blank Children's Hospital said.
+"But when an official diagnosis is made it's more likely that we will see insurance companies starting to cover the cost of treatment," Dr. Amy Shriver, a Pediatrician at Blank Children's Hospital said.

 Dr. Shriver said right now the treatment plan is still being researched but there are many options for help.